River Road Multi-Use Pathway (Ferry Road to Elliott Street)

 This project is co-funded by TransLink through their Bicycle Infrastructure Capital Cost Share Program.

-Construction is starting shortly for a new Multi-Use Pathway along the north side of River Road from Ferry Road to Elliott Street.
-This project is part of Delta's annual cycling infrastructure program aimed at expanding pedestrian and cycling routes within the community.
+Construction has begun for a new Multi-Use Pathway along the north side of River Road from Ferry Road to Elliott Street.
+This $1.4 million project is part of Delta's annual cycling infrastructure program aimed at expanding pedestrian and cycling routes within the community.
 The pathway will improve connectivity between Marina Gardens and Ladner Village, creating safer and more accessible travel options.

 The proposed improvements include a 3.5m wide asphalt multi-use pathway, grassed boulevard, street trees, LED street lighting, pavement markings and related signage.
 Please see the presentation drawing for more information.